Is there anything worse than finding your precious video content on some random torrent website? We can imagine there isn’t.

 Personal encryption - used for personal privacy.
 In this case, you select people who you want to watch the video and everyone else is blocked out.

 DRM - stands for Digital Rights Management automatically blocks a certain category of users temporarily or permanently.
 For example, it can block out people from a certain region, continent, device, or operative system, or it could require a paid license for access.

 HLS Video Encryption

 What is HLS?

-HLS stands for HTTP Live Streaming and it is the most recent solution Publitio offers you.
-It is an adaptive bitrate streaming protocol which works by separating the original video into different versions with different resolutions.
+HLS stands for HTTP Live Streaming.
+Basically, it is an adaptive bitrate streaming protocol that works by separating the original video into different versions with different resolutions.
 Each version gets cut into a bunch of short video files.
 Adaptive bitrate streaming allows the video player to automatically choose the resolution of a video according to the viewer's internet speed and connection.
 Due to short media segment files, it can easily switch from one quality to another while you watch the broadcast.

 Enable HLS video encryption with Publitio

-HLS Encryption is available with Hacker and Pro plans.
+HLS Encryption is available with our Premium plan.
 The encryption process is being done automatically by Publitio.
 All you need to do is upload a video and click “Enable HLS video encryption” and your content will be a lot safer!